Marvellous-Codeworks/Homepage/docs/TMS/pages/tab-health.md

 Tab Health's **Repair grouped tab(s)** action fixes both cases on demand:
 - For the Chrome/Edge case, the broken tab still carries its suspended URL internally, so TMS simply recreates it in place, in the same group.
-- For the Brave case (where the URL is genuinely lost), TMS searches your recent [session history](./session-management#recent-sessions) for a matching tab — by comparing window order and tab position — and recovers the original suspended URL from there.
+- For the Brave case (where the URL is genuinely lost), TMS searches your recent [session history](./session-management#recent-sessions) for a matching tab, by comparing window order and tab position, and recovers the original suspended URL from there.
 If no match is found for a given tab, it is reported as **not recovered** so you know to check it manually; matched tabs are still recreated in the correct group.

 :::note
 For related background on lost/disappearing tabs in general (not specific to Tab Groups), see [Recovering lost tabs](../tgs-recover-lost-tabs).